thomas-to-bcheme/thomas-to-bcheme.github.io/README.md

   <br />

   <p align="center">
-    <b>Bridging "Physical Reality" (Biotech/IoT) with "Cloud Intelligence" (AI/Snowflake).</b>
+    <b>Bridging "Physical Reality" (Biotech/IoT) with "Cloud Architecture" (AI/Snowflake).</b>
     <br />
-    Building secure, ROI-driven AI systems that safeguard assets and automate the mundane.
+    Building secure, ROI-driven (AI/ML) systems that safeguard assets and automate the mundane.
   </p>
 </div>

+## 📂 What You'll Find in This Repo

+Recruiters and Engineers can explore the following codebases linked here to verify my "Fullstack" claims:

+**[Live Portfolio (Next.js)](https://thomas-to-bcheme-github-io.vercel.app/)**: My interactive resume and project showcase, deployed via Vercel.
 ## 👨‍💻 About Me

-I am a **Founding AI Engineer** and **Data Architect** with a unique background in **Biochemical Engineering**.
-Unlike traditional software engineers, I started on the manufacturing floor, which gives me deep empathy for operational "physical reality."

-I specialize in **reverse-engineering** complex, legacy workflows and transforming them into modern, scalable cloud architectures.
-My work focuses on **tangible ROI**—building systems that don't just look cool but actively **safeguard millions in inventory**, **reduce operational costs**, and **democratize data access** for non-technical executives.

-Currently, I am bridging the gap between **Biological Intelligence** and **Artificial Intelligence**, building agents that understand the nuances of wet-lab constraints while leveraging the power of LLMs.
+I am a **Founding Fullstack (AI/ML) Engineer** with a background in **Biochemical Engineering**.
+This background has allowed me to experience first-hand, on-the-floor and off-the-floor manufacturing experiences to design end-to-end architecture and data models to reflect "physical reality" starting from the generation of emperically obtained data, digitized into enterprise systems, (ETL/ELT) data pipelines from the enterprise system for enterprise data utilization which includes but is not limited to: data science (classical & agentic machine learning), data analytics, and automated applications.

+I bridge the gap between manual operations and enterprise cloud architecture.
+I've seen it first-hand & on-the-floor, how even simplistic algorithms can automate manual workflows.
+Now with Agentic methods, I combine classical fullstack methods with agentic AI/ML solutions to drive reality into the future.

 ---